Charter plan for a tailored group escapeOmotenashi Journey: from the world to Kaga

 Closest Bus Station N/A

-Free pick-up service YES
+Free pick-up service Yes

 Complimentary transfer from/to Kaga-Onsen Station (15min) / Depart Kagaonsen Station between 14:20-18:00 / Depart Beniya-Mukayu 08:45-11:15 / Reservation required